LukeJaekel/Aircraft-Collision-Detection/Collision Detection Test/README.txt

 to improve its accuracy.

 USAGE:
+Provided that pygame is installed, run the python file.

 Use WASD for movement of top-side plane
 Use arrow keys for movement of bottom-side plane